 5. are able to be safely served in the community within the terms of the Residential Habilitation Waiver.

 (b) Eligibility Requirements.
-In determining eligibility for MassHealth Standard and for these waiver services, the MassHealth agency determines income eligibility based solely on the applicant’s or member’s income regardless of his or her marital status.
+In determining eligibility for MassHealth Standard and for these waiver services, the MassHealth agency determines income eligibility based solely on the applicant’s or member’s income regardless of their marital status.
 The applicant or member must

 1. meet the requirements of 130 CMR 519.007 (G)(1)(a);

-2. have countable income that is less than or equal to 300% of the federal benefit rate (FBR) for an individual;
+2. have countable income that is less than or equal to 300% of the FBR for an individual;

-3. have countable assets of $2,000 or less for an individual and, for a married couple if the initial Waiver eligibility determination was on or after January 1, 2014, have assets that are less than or equal to the standards at 130 CMR 520.016(B): Treatment of a Married Couple’s Assets When One Spouse Is Institutionalized; and
+3. have countable assets of $2,000 or less for an individual and, for a married couple, if the initial waiver eligibility determination was on or after January 1, 2014, have assets that are less than or equal to the standards at 130 CMR 520.016(B): Treatment of a Married Couple’s Assets When One Spouse Is Institutionalized; and

 4. not have transferred resources for less than fair market value, as described in 130 CMR 520.018: Transfer of Resources Regardless of Date of Transfer and 520.019: Transfer of Resources Occurring on or after August 11, 1993.